mongodb/mongodbatlas-cloudformation-resources/cfn-resources/private-endpoint/README.md

 2. Aws VPC private Endpoint
 3. Atlas Private Endpoint

->Limitation: On this first Stage only one private endpoint can be attached to a service
+>Limitation: On this first Stage only one private endpoint can be attached to a service (future versions will support multiple Private Endpoints)

 ### CREATION FLOW